gohkokhong/gohkokhong/README.md

 - 👋 Hi, I’m @gohkokhong
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Pega and JavaScript
+- 🌱 I’m currently learning the MERN stack
 - 📫 How to reach me at kokhong.goh@gmail.com

 <!---